Postal/ Post Office Employee Grade Pay, Pay Scale, Salary Allowance, Perks Under 7th Pay Commission

-Below listed table discuss about the unknown facts and interesting myth of Indian postal services in brief
+Below listed table discuss the unknown facts and interesting myth of Indian postal services in brief

 |2||Digitalization of Indian Post offices||In India majority of post offices are located in rural areas.
 Recently government Indian decided to digitalize about 1.5Lak post offices across the nation, among those 1.3 lakhs post offices are from rural India|